MSchostag/Kallisto_transcriptomics/README.md

 Copy the kallisto_deseq.R and place it in the analysis folder.

 **Now open the kallisto_deseq.R file with in the R project and run the analysis.
 Within this file there is explanation for the different steps.**

+## Pathway analysis using Ipath

+Within kallisto_deseq.R there is a Pathway analysis using the KEGG_KO numbers.
+See ####Ipath_analysis####

+The output from this is text files that contains KEGG_KO numbers from genes that are significant Differential expressed.

+This can be used to do a global pathway analysis using Ipath homepage https://pathways.embl.de/

+Choose the map of interest and paste the content from each Ipath contrast file and paste it in the "Element selection:"

+Colors explained: Blue is Up and Red is down regulated pathways